Average Weather in Midland Michigan, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Midland are 43.616 deg latitude, -84.247 deg longitude, and 623 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Midland are 43.616 deg latitude, -84.247 deg longitude, and 623 ft elevation.

-The topography within 2 miles of Midland is essentially flat, with a maximum elevation change of 46 feet, and an average elevation above sea level of 616 feet.
-Within 10 miles contains only modest variations in elevation (105 feet).
-Within 50 miles contains very significant variations in elevation (997 feet).
+The topography within 2 miles of Midland is essentially flat, with a maximum elevation change of 46 feet and an average elevation above sea level of 616 feet.
+Within 10 miles is essentially flat (105 feet).
+Within 50 miles contains only modest variations in elevation (997 feet).